LDFINA01/NeuralNetwork/README.md

    ./NeuralNetwork

 ## License
-This project is licensed under the GNU 2.0 License.
+This project is licensed under the GPL-3.0 License.
 See the LICENSE file for details.

 ## Contact
 For issues or questions regarding this project, please open an issue on the GitHub repository.